buildcenter/WindowsBuilder/docs/walkthrough.md

 ```

 Your WIM image probably contains multiple versions of Windows.
 WindowsBuilder will analyze the WIM file and prompt you to select the version to mount.
 We
 are using #3 (Windows Enterprise).
 Mounting and dismounting can take a long time, especially on magnetic hard disks.
-We strongly recommend doing this on an
+We strongly recommend doing this on a fast SSD.
-SSD.

 Next, you will normally be making a copy of `C:\WindowsBuilder\src\global.bsd` to something meaningful.
 We have already made one `win10-1709.bsd`, so
 let's work with that for now.
 Go ahead and open `C:\WindowsBuilder\src\win10-1709.bsd` with your favorite text editor.
 Follow our inline documentation